 Or maybe the brain chooses a tool or program and simply ignores other options.
 Hey, we all have preferences for genres, and certain styles and gadgets can often dominate our attention.
 We can all be seduced by something amazing.
 Just keep an eye out for that dogma biting your assma.
-Dig what ya wanna dig, but keep an eye out for the rest of the awesomeness that is out there.
-A great deal of it might even support what you love.
+Dig what ya wanna dig, but let your stubbornness relax so some other forms of awesomeness might permeate its shield.
+A great deal of what you aren’t embracing might even support what you love.

 The Holistic Athlete understands that movement is what the body, this glorious organic machine we’re all given, is for, and that the point of that movement is to form a relationship with mind, soul, planet and tribe.
 Without waxing profoundly (read: boringly) about the deeper processes of this relationship, join me, will ya, in exploring what our machines do.
 I’ve discussed the Bodytribe ideas of Movement Groups before, so now lets see the ultimate point of any of those movements.
 The skill groups of the body (although, in recent discussions, we might change the name to the Major Skill Chunks).